by CSyphrett, Martin Maenza and Doc Quantum

 “Both of you, get out of here right now!” shouted Belmont, forcefully grabbing Josh’s shoulder and propelling him toward Abby.
 “I must go!”
 With that, Belmont darted up the stairs in a desperate sprint.

-Abby and Josh turned, their hearts pounding in sync as a wave of energy surged toward Belmont, propelling him down the stairs.
+Abby and Josh turned, their hearts pounding in sync as a wave of energy surged toward Belmont, propelling him back down the stairs.
 He tumbled uncontrollably, his foot catching and banging hard on the floor at the foot of the steps.

 “Mr. Belmont!”
 Josh cried out, his voice filled with genuine concern.